-Before coming to Brigham Young University he worked in Los Angeles for 15 years as a producer, director, and writer with companies such as: Miramax Pictures, CBS Television, Orion Pictures, David E. Kelley Productions, EMI/Capitol Records, Fox Television, Dallas Museum of Art, Franklin/Covey, Los Angeles Philharmonic, Los Angeles Times, Lilly & Brandon Tartikoff, McGraw-Hill Companies and United Artists.
+Before coming to Brigham Young University he worked in Los Angeles for 15 years as a producer, director, and writer.
+He worked with such companies as: Miramax Pictures, CBS Television, Orion Pictures, David E. Kelley Productions, EMI/Capitol Records, Fox Television, Dallas Museum of Art, Franklin/Covey, Los Angeles Philharmonic, Los Angeles Times, Lilly & Brandon Tartikoff, McGraw-Hill Companies and United Artists.

 He has written, directed and/or produced two full-length feature films, a number-one-rated movie of the week for CBS Television, as well as numerous short films, commercials, documentaries, music videos and industrial films.
 He has worked with such actors as Maureen O’Hara, David Ogden Stiers, Julia Duffy, Kirby Heyborne, Joey Laurence, Larisa Oleynik and Haley Joel Osment.

-In 2008 he won three Telly Awards for his work on the Writer’s Block.
-He directed a piece called, The Nth Sector, which won the religious/spiritual, editing and entertainment categories.
-The same piece was accepted into the Beverly Hills Hi-Def Film Fest in 2008.
+In 2008 he won three Telly Awards for his work on The Writer’s Block.
+He directed an episode called The Nth Sector, which won the Entertainment, Religious/Spiritual, and Editing categories.
+The same episode was an official selection in the 2008 Beverly Hills Hi-Def Film Fest.

 - The Salt Lake Tribune - 'Book of Jer3miah': BYU Web series bridged media, social gaps (26 July 2012)

 - The Salt Lake Tribune - 'Hunger Games' parody by BYU students has moms laughing (15 June 2012)